MuhammadBinary/Muhd_DeepML/README.md

 ## ⚡ Who I Am

-I'm a 16 year old self-taught AI/ML developer with two years of learning experience, mostly on my Dad's PC, with almost no formal guidance.
+I'm a self-taught AI/ML developer with two years of learning experience, mostly on my Dad's PC, with almost no formal guidance.

 i also like understanding how ML algorithms work intutively